Spellbinder (TV series): Logie Awards

-Broadcast
+Telecast and home media

-The original Spellbinder series ran on Australia's Nine Network between January and July 1995.
-Internationally, the series was shown in the United States on The Disney Channel beginning on 5 February 1996, and the sequel appeared on Fox Family Channel beginning in 1998.
+The original Spellbinder series ran on the Australian Nine Network between January and July 1995.
+Internationally, the series was shown in the U.S. on The Disney Channel beginning on 5 February 1996, and the sequel appeared on Fox Family Channel beginning in 1998.
 Due to a license dispute, The Disney Channel airing used a different opening and closing sequence.

+As of 2023, the show is now airing on Retro TV.